jobweek/CurveArray/README.md

 ![Plane](/documentation_resources/40.png)
 ![Edges](/documentation_resources/41.png)

-### Switch Twist Method Operator
+### Change Twist Method Operator

-   This operator allows you to toggle cyclic of all the splines of the curve, keeping the correct tilt of each point of the splines.
+   This operator allows you to change the curve calculation type from Minimum to Z-UP or vice versa.

    _Working with Curves of type: Poly, Bezier._